 6. Shoulder Arthroscopy

-This type of surgery uses the same method described above for knee surgery, except that it’s done performed on your shoulder.
+This type of surgery uses the same method described above for knee surgery, except that it’s performed on your shoulder.
 The surgeon may need to make additional small incisions to repair the damaged portions of the joint.

 7. Ankle Repair